30th Mar 2022

 Five 5G Applications

-- Smart driving – A 2016 Huawei White Paper reported the estimation that if 90% of vehicles in the United States were automated, the number of traffic accidents would decrease by nearly 80% and the number of fatalities by about 60%.
-The same paper reported the US National Highway Traffic Safety Administration‘s prediction that light and medium-sized vehicles with vehicle-tovehicle communications (V2V) could avoid 80% of accidents, and large vehicles with V2V could avoid 71% of the accidents.21 Furthermore, Accenture have suggested that all new cars will be connected by 2025.22 Smart driving is a clear example of how strong consumer and industry interest and uptake of 5G technology could encourage telecom companies to invest in the necessary research and development (R&D) and infrastructure to partner with industry for market share.
+- Smart driving: A 2016 Huawei White Paper reported the estimation that if 90% of vehicles in the United States were automated, the number of traffic accidents would decrease by nearly 80% and the number of fatalities by about 60%.
+The same paper reported the US National Highway Traffic Safety Administration‘s prediction that light and medium-sized vehicles with vehicle-to-vehicle communications (V2V) could avoid 80% of accidents24, and large vehicles with V2V could avoid 71% of the accidents.
+In 2016, Accenture suggested that all new cars would be connected by 202525, and analysts in late 2021 concurred that the market is on track to hit that target26, with the connected car market in the US having grown 16% YOY in 202127.
+Smart driving is a clear example of how strong consumer and industry interest and uptake of 5G technology could encourage telecom companies to invest in the necessary research and development (R&D) and infrastructure to partner with industry for market share.

-- Smart Healthcare – From remote controlled telemedicine to EMT’s having immediate access to information on a patient, there is wide acknowledgment of the potential of eHealth to increase the availability and decrease the cost of medical services.
-Mobile devices are already being used as part of medical diagnosis or treatment all around the world, with 5G advances promoting market potential in telehealth services, personal health monitoring, remote surgery and commercial wearables.
+- Smart Healthcare: From remote controlled telemedicine to EMT’s having immediate access to information on a patient, there is wide acknowledgment of the potential of eHealth to increase the availability and decrease the cost of medical services.
+Mobile devices are already being used as part of medical diagnosis or treatment all around the world.
+5G advances are starting to actualize market potential in telehealth services, personal health monitoring, remote surgery, and commercial wearables, and there are predictions that augmented reality (AR) headsets that enable physicians to view inside the body are on their way.
+Robotic surgery through 5G networks has already taken place, and early studies reported positively about the possibility of robotic spinal surgeries.
+The pandemic continued to drive an uptick in 5G applications for telehealth, remote healthcare, and remote patient monitoring in 2021.
+5G is already being applied for collecting and integrating patient data to ensure that all healthcare workers can access accurate information in real time, and 5G connected hospitals are under construction in South Korea32.
+Analysts at JP Morgan predict that using 5G for remote patient monitoring could drive a 16% reduction in costs33

 - AI-Assisted Living – 5G’s hyper connectivity and network slicing could support mission critical services in real time.
-A digital assistant, worn by the user, could continually gather information about the environment, process it and feed back directions and information, with almost invisible delay.
+A digital assistant, worn by the user, could continually gather information about the environment, process it and feed back directions, with almost invisible delay.
 Artificial Intelligence augmentation in daily life could become the norm.
+Connected toilets which monitor diet and disease markers, smart beds which track sleep quality, and smart medicine cabinets which dispense and refill medication are already here34

-- Drones – 5G supported drones (autonomous, unmanned, aircraft) are set to be one of the biggest new tech trends of 2021.
+- Drones – 5G supported drones (autonomous, unmanned, aircraft) were one of the biggest new tech trends of 2021.
+August saw Qualcomm launch the first 5G and AI-enabled drone platform for organizations to use to develop customized drones on the 5G networks35.
 Vodafone and Ericsson have already successfully tested sky corridors for 5G drones in Germany, and BT has launched the first commercial drone corridor in the UK.
+2021 saw ongoing tests for new drone applications, management, regulations, and more, which will form the foundation of a wider drone network36.
 Imagine, a network of flying machines, independently surveilling, delivering, inspecting and transporting.
-5G drones will empower a new digital airspace economy.
+5G drones could empower a new digital airspace economy.

 Catalysts for growth